Cross-correlation of Planck CMB lensing with DESI galaxy groups: Results

 \subsection{Internal tests}

 We test the impact of several parameters in the analysis.
 One is the threshold $f^{\rm threshold}$ in defining the group number overdensity map.
 Larger $f^{\rm threshold}$ leads to larger/more masks in the map.
 Table \ref{tab:compare_threshold} lists the best-fit bias results for $f^{\rm threshold}=0.3, 0.5, 0.7$.
 It shows that the impact of $f^{\rm threshold}$ is negligible, and the fitting result is stable around the fiducial $f^{\rm threshold}=0.5$.
-Another parameter is the adopted photo-$\mathbb{z}$ scatter.
-We test the cases of $\sigma_z=0.01, 0.05, 0.1$, and find that the impact on the best-fit bias is negligible.